iosh/xcfx-node/README.md

 Run the Conflux-Rust node in Node.js.
 This is used for developing on the Conflux network, such as testing RPC dApps or contracts.

+# Branch

+The default branch is `dev`, which is the development branch.
+The release branch is `master`.

 # Supported platforms

 By now xcfx-node supports the following platforms: